benja2729/_s/README.md

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.

+Last, you should install the "Developer" plugin and follow the instructions at http://codex.wordpress.org/Theme_Unit_Test

 Now you're ready to go!
 The next step is easy to say but harder to do: make an awesome WordPress theme. :)

 Good luck!